tchapi/brad/README.md

 .. where `my_new_app` will be the name of your application (the directories will be created ad hoc) and `git_repository` is the url of the related git repository.

-The script will init the following directory structure :
+The script will init the following deployment directory structure :

 ```
 APP_BASE_PATH